ucdavis-informatics/pieval/docs/README_run_app.md

 1. starts the app with an interactive shell so that you can view the logs
 1. Mounts the current directory (the pieval codebase) to the container so that the code is available to execute
 1. Forwards port 5001 from the container to the host - so you can navigate to the app running in the container
-1. Launches the application in the contaier by calling app/wsgi.py
+1. Launches the application in the contaier by calling run.py, which will:
-    - wsgi.py contains a main func for when its called in this context
+    - start the built in flask development server
+    - create an instance of the app
+    - spin up a sibling container to the webapp to host Mongo and load it with example data

 > NOTE: Since this is development mode, you can alter the code and the app will reload any changes allowing for rapid iteration